TeamCodeStream/codestream-server/api_server/README.unified-cfg-file.md

 ### Stting up your configurations

 #### Out-of-the-box codestream-cloud configuration
-If you want to use the out-of-the-box **coudstream-cloud** configuration (note that email is suppressed in this config), you don't have to do anything.
-Just install it with:
+If you want to use the **coudstream-cloud** configuration (note that email is suppressed in this config), simply install it with:
 ```
 $ echo codestream-cloud > ~/.codestream/config/codestream-cfg-default.local
 ```

-#### Customized out-of-the-box codestream-cloud configuration
+#### Customized codestream-cloud configuration
-If you want to customize the out-of-the-box **codestream-cloud** (or any other) configuration, choose a configuration name for it (_my-cs-config_ for example) and follow these directions:
+If you want to customize the **codestream-cloud** (or any other) configuration, choose a configuration name for it (eg. _my-cs-config_) and follow these
+directions:

 * Change to the config file directory: `cd ~/.codestream/config`